Dirty rice: Other names

 Dirty rice is frequently referred to as Cajun Rice in Louisiana and other parts of the South due to the dish's history with the Acadian immigrants of Louisiana.
 Cajun rice typically incorporates Andouille sausage, bell pepper, celery, and onions along with a blend of traditional Cajun spices.
 In some southern regions, it is also called rice dressing.
 Rice dressing may be prepared using ground beef or ground pork, rather than chicken liver and giblets.

 Popularity

 Despite its meager origins, dirty rice is considered a staple dish in the American South as an example of "authentic" Louisiana, Creole, and Cajun cooking.
 The dish is served as a main course as well as a side, and is often served alongside other traditional Louisianan dishes, including étouffée and gumbo to name a few.
-Prepackaged mixes of the rice, vegetables and spices are sold in grocery stores by brands such as Zatarain's, Tony Chachere's, and Louisiana Fish Fry Products--all brands that cater towards traditional Louisiana cuisine.
-It is a dish commonly served in Louisiana tourist spots and cooked by popular chefs, including celebrity chef and New Orleans restauranteur Emeril Lagasse.
-It is a well-known dish served in regions all over the South.
+Prepackaged mixes of the rice, vegetables and spices are sold in grocery stores by brands such as Zatarain's, Tony Chachere's, and Louisiana Fish Fry Products —all brands that cater towards traditional Louisiana cuisine.
+It is a dish commonly served in Louisiana tourist spots and cooked by popular chefs, including celebrity chef and New Orleans restaurateur Emeril Lagasse.
+It is a well-known dish served in regions across the South.